By Justine Myers, Lic. Ac

 A Systematic Review of Randomized Controlled Trials showed acupuncture to be a promising treatment for insomnia.
 “Based on the results of meta-analyses, the majority showed that compared with no treatment, sham acupuncture, or medications, acupuncture was significantly better on improving parameters in sleep quality and duration, and the combination of acupuncture and other interventions appears more effective than those interventions alone, though it was possible that the beneficial effect from acupuncture is overvalued because of the small sample size, flawed methodology of the included trials and the short follow-up duration.”

 The next time you are suffering from a bout of insomnia or jet lag, we recommend trying acupuncture to get your sleep back on track.
-For chronic insomnia, regular acupuncture treatments alongside the products you can Click here to read about are typically helpful for improving sleep quality and duration.
 If you’d like to try acupuncture for sleep we can recommend a treatment plan (number of treatments and treatment frequency) based on your particular sleep patterns.
 Hopefully you’ll find yourself sleeping better and feeling better overall as a result.